Industry / Licensing / Air Service Licence

 - demand for air transport in the proposed areas of operation;

 - the experience and competency of the management team of the company;

 - the feasibility of the proposed business plan;

 - the financial viability of the business; and

 - the existence of other similar services, their efficiency and regularity in the industry.

 An application for an ASL will require a minimum of 90 days to process.
-The Commission will only initiate the evaluation process of an application upon receipt of complete submission together with the prescribed fees.
+The Commission will only initiate the evaluation process of an application upon receipt of a complete submission together with the prescribed fees.
 An incomplete application may result in a delay in processing and possible rejection.
 The latest MAVCOM decisions relating to ASL can be found here.

 In the event where the Licence Holder fails to comply with any conditions imposed by the Commission on the Licence, MAVCOM has the right to make variations to, revoke, or suspend the existing Licence.

 MAVCOM may award an ASL for a period of up to ten (10) years from its date of effect.